-Now that they are adult members of the Jewish community, Bnei Mitzvah should be encouraged to volunteer their time at the Hebrew Tabernacle.
+Now that they are adult members of the Jewish community, B'nei Mitzvah should be encouraged to volunteer their time at the Hebrew Tabernacle.
 Our congregation functions because the members of the congregation volunteer in a variety of ways, our young adult members are as crucial as any other.
 Like other adults, they may be asked to be on committees, participate in shivah minyans, perform aliyot, usher and much more.

-All adult Jews, our Bnei Mitzvah included, are responsible for tikkun olam, repairing the world.
-Therefore, though there is no post-Bar/Bat Mitzvah community service requirement, we strongly encourage you to continue to serve the community at large.
+All adult Jews, our B'nei Mitzvah included, are responsible for tikkun olam, repairing the world.
+Therefore, though there is no post-B'nei Mitzvah community service requirement, we strongly encourage you to continue to serve the community at large.